ipsilon/eof/spec/eof.md

 - `container_size` may not be 0, but container sections are optional
 - the total size of a deployed container without container sections must be `13 + 2*num_code_sections + types_size + code_size[0] + ... + code_size[num_code_sections-1] + data_size`
 - the total size of a deployed container with at least one container section must be `16 + 2*num_code_sections + types_size + code_size[0] + ... + code_size[num_code_sections-1] + data_size + 2*num_container_sections + container_size[0] + ... + container_size[num_container_sections-1]`
-- the total size of not yet deployed container might be less than the above values due to how the data section is rewritten and resized during deployment (see [Data Section Lifecycle](#data-section-lifecycle))
+- the total size of not yet deployed container might be up to `data_size` lower than the above values due to how the data section is rewritten and resized during deployment (see [Data Section Lifecycle](#data-section-lifecycle))

 ## Transaction Types